susikohmelo/susikohmelo/README.md

 <sup> One of my old pet projects [MiniRT](https://github.com/susikohmelo/minirt), displayed on CRTs <sup/>

 ### Some of my favourite projects
-Nearly all of these were written from scratch, often even without standard libraries <br/>
 Most were made at Hive Helsinki, [click here to see a (nearly) full list of projects from there](https://github.com/susikohmelo/hive-projects)

 | Project Name  | Description | Languages |